Solmath/un-coded/README.md

 ### Code Token

 Token Artifact — Code
-At the beginning of your upkeep, if you control ten or more Code tokens without a bug, you win the game.
+**Ship It** - At the beginning of your upkeep, if you control ten or more Code tokens without a bug, you win the game.
 *"Compiles successfully.
 Probably."*

 ### Clean Code